Chad Bianco’s 650,000-Ballot Seizure Puts California Governor Race in National Spotlight

 California Secretary of State Shirley Weber, also a Democrat, questioned Bianco’s authority.
 She said investigations “into election processes must be conducted by those with the appropriate legal authority and subject matter expertise.”

-Bianco and US Rep. Eric Swalwell, another gubernatorial candidate, have clashed on X. Swalwell asserted in a tweet that “the only way MAGA knows how to win is by cheating.”
+US Rep. Eric Swalwell, another gubernatorial candidate, clashed with Bianco on X. Swalwell asserted in a tweet that “the only way MAGA knows how to win is by cheating.”
 Bianco replied that Bonta was the one trying to block an investigation.

 Regardless of what happens next, this has made national headlines.
 Fox News, CNN, New York Times, NBC News, The Guardian, The Daily Beast, and more have all posted stories about a Republican sheriff seizing ballots in California.

-And now the nation is talking about Bianco at a time when election integrity is a hot-button issue.
+And now, people are talking about Bianco at a time when election integrity is a hot-button issue.

 The FBI under the Trump administration recently seized ballots in Fulton County, Georgia, pertaining to the 2020 presidential election.
 It has also subpoenaed election records from Maricopa County, Arizona.